 - different service standards and norms

-A strategy for building a network/alliance ‘brand’ would therefore include the following.
+A strong strategy for building a network/alliance ‘brand’ therefore needs to include the following.

-- A clear picture of the way clients see the network and the firm is through their primary contact within the network – so ensure you have chosen the right person within your firm.
+- A clear picture of the way clients see the network and the firm is through their primary contact within the network – so ensure you have chosen the right person within your organisation and have a feedback programme in place.
 Client feedback post-matter should be as consistent as possible, and be fully available to the leaders who superintend the network.

-- Mapping client legal needs to show key jurisdictions and key gaps.
-Legal advice coverage will be a key concern for clients – addressing this side of the brand is therefore a useful tool for assessing the strength of the network.
+- Mapping client needs to show key jurisdictions and key gaps.
+Advice coverage will be a key concern for clients – addressing this side of the brand is therefore a useful tool for assessing the strength of the network.

 - Appropriate management and partner time needs to be ring-fenced for activities linked to the network.

-- Are contributions, rewards and shared rewards clear and accepted among the network’s members?
+- Are contributions, benefits and shared rewards clear and accepted among the network’s members?

 Building the brand